- Prep time

 - 4–6 servings

-Combining sweet Bing cherries and pastry cream topped with mint chiffonade, this elegant tart is easy enough for a beginner to assemble.
+Starring sweet Bing cherries and pastry cream topped with mint chiffonade, this elegant tart is as easy to make as it is to eat!

 - 2 cups milk